jonlhart88/ESM267-JonathanHart-webmap/docs/index.md

 # Living on the Edge
-## Exploring The Growing Expansion of the WUI in Santa Barbara, San Luis Obispo, and Ventura Counties
+## Exploring The Dangers of the Wilderness-Urban Interface in Santa Barbara, San Luis Obispo, and Ventura Counties

 ![](./img/Fire_1.png)

 <img src="img/top_fires.png" width="500">
 **Figure 1.** *A graph of fires*